8libra/python101/unit10/README.md

 ## 10.2 requests module

 `requests` is a well-maintained and easy-to-use Python module to send and download data from the World Wide Web.
-Install the module with the following command:
+If requests weren't installed from unit 1, we would install the module with the following command:

 ```cmd
 pip install requests